 - Print and export a summary to use in your appraisal

-- Syncope is common in all age groups and affects 40% of people during their lifetime, but only a minority of people with syncope will seek medical attention.
+- Syncope is common in all age groups and affects 40% of people during their lifetime.
+However, only a minority of people with syncope will seek medical attention.

 - Only 5% of adults in the community have a first syncope over the age of 40 years.